vincitaylaran/invoices-client/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Setting up a Gatsby Project with TypeScript](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-gatsby-project-with-typescript) - This helped me with setting up a Gatsby project with TypeScript.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Making a GraphQL query from the client](https://www.howtographql.com/react-apollo/2-queries-loading-links/) - This helped me know what to install and use to write client-side GraphQL queries.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [Fixing the TS Error 2307](https://duncanleung.com/typescript-module-declearation-svg-img-assets/) - This helped with fixing the TypeScript error (ts 2307) you would get when importing SVGs as modules.

 ## Author